How To Set Up Nameservers For Your Domain Name And Website

 (Set Nameservers)

 The Nameserver Settings window will pop up on your screen.
-Typically, the nameservers will point to the host’s own servers, so you will need to enter custom settings.
+Typically, the nameservers will be set to the host’s own servers, so you will need to enter custom settings.

 Select ‘Custom’ and click on ‘Enter custom nameservers’ or the ‘Add Nameserver’ button …